 While that tuition price may seem a little steep, it’s important to remember what you get for the price.
 Think of the old ‘teach a man to fish’ saying.
 For the price and just 12 to 24 weeks, you’ll be prepared and qualified to apply for jobs with salaries regularly approaching six figures.
 It’s an excellent value for the money, and you don’t need to pay it all upfront either—there are plenty of great scholarships available for coding bootcamps, and the University of Washington’s program allows financing and loans as well.
 Be sure to explore online the many financial aid opportunities available for this program, so you can save some money and learn with peace of mind.

 Additionally, TAs and tutors are extremely helpful when instructors are unavailable.
-Another student wrote, “And then come my TA’ s–they are excellent too.
-Available and ready to help in case you get stuck.”
-Students at this coding bootcamp confirm that the instructors are excellent, and we have no reason to believe otherwise, based on Trilogy’s excellent history.
+Many students at this coding bootcamp confirm that the instructors are excellent, and we have little reason to believe otherwise, based on Trilogy’s excellent history.
+We suggest potential students continue to search for student testimonials as these programs establish themselves.

 The coding bootcamp at the University of Washington offers part- and full-time programs, each of which covers the same type of material.
 The full stack web development course at this university coding bootcamp runs either 12 or 24 weeks.
 The full-time, flexible coding bootcamp program requires extra time during the week to complete, but students graduate in half the time.
-The more popular part-time, flexible full stack web development course runs from Monday to Friday, 6:30 PM to 9:30 PM, and again on Saturdays from 10:00 AM to 2:00 PM.
+The more popular part-time, flexible full stack web development course runs on two weeknights, 6:30 PM to 9:30 PM, and again on Saturdays from 10:00 AM to 2:00 PM.

 This part-time 24-week course also requires students to set aside an additional 20 hours each week for take-home assignments, though many students complete the work in less time.
 The popular part-time program makes it possible for students to attend college or work during the day, while still reserving enough time for coding bootcamp on evenings and weekends.
 Many students successfully juggle work, school, and coding bootcamp, so don’t let a busy schedule deter you from signing up.